Strawberry Cheesecake Breakfast Bowl

 - Try this fluffy vegan breakfast frittata.

-- Whip up a big batch of nutty quinoa granola.
+- Whip up a big batch of nutty quinoa granola or spiced pear granola.

 - For something different, give tahini toast a go!